-10.9 Popular services, classed as frequent within this Study, operate every 30-60 minutes throughout the day including peak times (7.00 - 9.00 am and 4.00 - 6.00pm).
-In addition to these services there are a number of services operating on a less frequent basis, some operating a limited daily service and others operating a single service one day a week.
-All of the settlements within the study were served by some level of bus service and all of the available services have been categorised as part of the study to demonstrate the pattern of accessibility as a contributory factor to rural sustainability.
-As largely commercial services, they are subject to future changes.
+10.7 Popular services, classed as frequent within this Study, operate every 30-60 minutes throughout the day including peak times (7.00 - 9.00 am and 4.00 - 6.00pm).
+In addition to these services there are a number of services operating on a less frequent basis, some operating a limited daily service or less.
+At the time of writing, some settlements within the RSSS study group are now limited to just 1- 2 services a week (Drayton Basset, Colton, Longdon & Upper Longdon).
+Meanwhile, Hamstall Ridware and Hill Ridware have no scheduled bus services at all.

+10.8 All of the available services have been categorised as part of the study to demonstrate the pattern of accessibility as a contributory factor to rural sustainability.
+As largely commercial services, they are subject to future changes and commercial operators are only required to give six weeks notice before reducing or cancelling provision altogether.